zmoore371/Homework-Week-6/readme.md

 ## Notes

-Currently there is no way to remove the previous searches without using devtools to clear local storage.
+If you would like to remove the previous searches type "clear" into the search bar and the page will reload with no previous searches.
 Also if you type a city in that has been searched before a duplicate button will be rendered in the list of previous searches.

 Also this app was developed using a deprecated api call from open weather which explains some of the messy javascript in terms of rendering the forecast.
 While I would have liked to use the most current api call to display all information, I simply did not have enough time to rewrite the code.